Skip to Main Content

 APR: A sky-high maximum

-While you could wind up with an APR as low as 18.49 percent variable — slightly lower than the average business card interest rate and below the average credit card APR — you could also face a rate as high as 35.99 percent variable.
-That’s an extremely wide range of potential APRs and the high-end is higher than many penalty APRs imposed on consumer credit cards.
+While you could wind up with an APR anywhere from 17.49% to 61.92% variable APR — and while the beginning range is slightly lower than the average business card interest rate and below the average credit card APR — the higher end of the rate is extraordinarily steep.
+That’s an extremely wide range of potential APRs, and the high-end is higher than many penalty APRs imposed on consumer credit cards, which usually linger around 30 percent.

-Several no-annual-fee business cards match the Capital on Tap Business card’s cash back rate, 0 percent intro APR offer, and sign-up bonus, while carrying lower high-end APRs.
-You’d be wise to compare this card with many of the other business credit cards available.
+Several no-annual-fee business cards match the Capital on Tap Business card’s cash back rate while carrying much lower high-end APRs.
 Depending on your credit score, you might find that those cards' APRs are more reasonable.

 Rewards: Competitors beat the cash back rate

 You’ll earn a flat 1.5 percent cash back rate on all purchases with the Capital on Tap Business card.
-This is a common flat rate for a business rewards card, but it’s not the highest rate you can get, even for no annual fee.
+While this is a common flat rate for a business rewards card, it’s not the highest rate you can get, even for no annual fee.
+Depending on the card, you can get up to 5 percent cash back on business-focused purchases like internet services and business travel.

 How the Capital on Tap Business card compares to other business rewards cards